anuragraj/philosopher/workspace.md

 `--init`

 Initialize the workspace.
-Should be executed on the place where the other files are.
+Should be executed on the directory where the experimental files are.

 `--backup`